DavComo/athleticsStreamCode/README.md

 <br><br>

 ## 6. Integrated Command Console
 It is not recommended to use the integrated command console without familiarizing youself with its uses first.
-Due to the everchanging nature of the ICC, this documentation won't referr to every command in the console, however, invoking the `help` command will display every command and a short explanation of its function.
+Due to the everchanging nature of the ICC, this documentation won't refer to every command in the console; however, invoking the `help` command will display every command and a short explanation of its function.
+Additionally, below is a simple explanation of some of the most basic commands and functions of the ICC.
+1. Starting/Stopping the Server <br> -> Starting and stopping the server is simple with only the `stop` and `start` keywords being necessary.
+By default, when you start the `run.py` file the server will initiate started.
+2. Checking Server Status <br> -> There are two useful ways to tell whether the server is running or not.
+The first is by calling the `status` command which, along with a color guide, will say the status of the server.
+The second method is by checking the color of the `>>>` sideways carats.
+Green color indicates that the server is running, and red indicates the server is down.
+3. Updating Database Name <br> -> With the release of version 1.3.0 and onwards, you can change which database the renderer is currently attached to without the need to stop the server or modify the [streamData.js](./streamData.js) file manually.
+To do so, run the `updatedb` command followed by the name of the assigned database you want to switch to.
+For example `>>> updatedb MIS-stream_1`.
+If done correctly, you should receive a confirmation of the database switch.
+Please keep in mind this confirmation isn't a confirmation of access authorization to the database, and any changes done with this command are applied to your [streamData.js](./streamData.js) file and carried over across instances.
+Oftentimes, you will also need to refresh your webpage source in OBS or your chosen streaming software to implement this change.<br>
+4. Exiting the ICC <br> -> Exiting the ICC will also instantly stop the server.
+To do so, run the `exit` command.
+You can also exit through the standard Ctrl+C combination, universal to most command-line interfaces, to exit a process.

+Besides these basics, there are many more commands in the ICC with many more being added regularly. <br>
+<font style='color: red; weight: 300px'>**Warning: All commands in the ICC are case-sensitive; i.e. updatedb isn't the same as updateDB**</font>

 <br><br>

 ## 7. Troubleshooting
-To Be Added When Encountering Issues. <br>
+>To Be Added When Encountering Issues. <br>

 For solving any issues that aren't listed here, please email live@mis-munich.de with the email subject being `Issue:` followed by a description of your issue.